-The Corpus Signorum Imperi Romani has reached its 95th volume with those recently published by da Gabrielle Kremer and José Miguel Noguera (see “Published Volumes”).
+The Corpus Signorum Imperi Romani now comprises almost 100 volumes.
 The first volume, dedicated to the sculpture of Vindobona and the work of an Austrian group, signed by Alfred Neumann with a preface by Fritz Eichler, the president of the Austrian commission of CSIR, appeared in 1967.
 In the course of the following decades some countries have continued with publications that followed a national project, with public financing, while others were isolated initiatives.
 The current situation finds Austria, Germany, Switzerland and Great Britain to the fore, but also a rebirth of projects in Italy and the beginning of the Spanish series at the end of the ‘90s.
 Some committees and scholars have made occasional reports on the state of the series in their own countries (e.g.Harrison 1985; Künzl 2001).

 The CSIR was proposed by a group of scholars at the eighth International Congress of Classical Archaeology held in Paris in 1963, as can be found in the Acts of that Congress.
 (Rayonnement 1965, p.
 621).
 These scholars included Lantier, Byvanck, Brown, Ward Perkins, Condurachi, Mansuelli, and Braemer.
 Shortly thereafter, Raymond Lantier, named president of the new CSIR, published in CRAI an account of that decision (Lantier 1964, p.
 149 s.).
-At the same time Lantier’s own publication of the Recueil Espérandieu came to an end, although recently a new project has started up, the Nouvel Espérandieu, directed by Henri Lavagne, (Lavagne 2009).
+At the same time Lantier’s own publication of the Recueil Espérandieu came to an end, although in recent years a new project, the Nouvel Espérandieu, began under the direction of Henri Lavagne (Lavagne 2009).
 However, CSIR and Espérandieu followed different paths.

 In 2012 the AIAC board decided to reconstitute an International scientific committee for CSIR, naming Eugenio Polito the provisional secretary.
-Twelve scholars were then contacted, all of whom agreed to take part in the new committee (see “Scientific Committee”).
+Twelve scholars were then contacted, all of whom agreed to take part in the new committee.
 A first meeting of the new committee was held in Rome at the German Archaeological Institute on the eighteenth of February 2013.
 The decisions taken that day were then presented at the 17th AIAC Congress, held in Merida, and, subsequently, during the International Congress of Provincial Art, held in Romania.
 The scientific committee of that congress then indicated its intention of collaborating with CSIR (see “Associated Projects”).
-Elections for president, vice president and secretary were held via internet on 14/12/12013; Monika Verzár, was elected president, Peter Stewart vice president, and Eugenio Polito secretary
+Elections for president, vice-president and secretary were held via internet on 14/12/12013; Monika Verzár, was elected president, Peter Stewart vice-president, and Eugenio Polito secretary.
+This international committee's planned term of office came to an end with the 2018 AIAC Congress.
+AIAC subsequently agreed to create a new committee, comprising representatives from countries which had been active in preparing and publishing CSIR volumes over the past fifteen years, with the potential for coopting additional members were appropriate.
+The role of this smaller, re-constituted committee is to provide 'light-touch' guidance and oversight for the CSIR initiative at an international level.

 Braemer, F. 1999: “Le Corpus Signorum Imperii Romani”, R.F.
 Docter, E.M.
 Moormann (eds.), Proceedings of the XVth International Congress of Classical Archaeology.
 Classical archaeology towards the third millennium: reflexions and perspectives, Amsterdam, July 12-17, 1998.
 Amsterdam: 90-93.